-Each programme is completed by studying a series of ‘modules’, with each module worth a number of credits e.g. 10, 20, 30, or more credits.
-The modules are designed to enable you to get an overview or in-depth understanding of the subject depending on the level and number of credits.
+Each programme comprises a series of ‘modules’ and each module is worth a specified number of credits.
+The modules are designed to give you an overview or in-depth understanding of the subject, depending on the level and number of credits.
 A module is then broken down into units and includes exercises and examples to enable you to think, apply and test your knowledge as you learn.
 Some modules will be core modules, which means that they have to be completed as part of the course.
-Others are optional modules that you can select from accordingly.
+Others are option modules that you can select from accordingly.

-At the start of your distance learning studies, you will have support and guidance in how to study the programme, who to contact for advice, and training in how to access and use our online support systems and resources, as well as how to get going with your study skills through our tailored Skills Induction Programme (SkIP).
+At the start of your distance learning studies, our support and guidance will ensure that you know how to study the programme and who to contact for further advice.
+We also provide training in how to access and use our online support systems and resources, including our tailored Skills Induction Programme (SkIP).

-Our distance learning is delivered through a blend of methods that may include: online modules activities and resources, residential schools and workshops, telephone and Skype tutorials, and study tours/visits.
-In addition, some modules are delivered via specially designed print workbooks a format that our students tell us they value as the package is portable and easy to use.
-These are studied in combination with the module’s online support area via Blackboard (the University's virtual learning environment) which includes activities and resources such as case studies, video & podcast interviews, quizzes, plus shared activities such as discussion groups and wikis, and advice and support from the subject expert about the module and its assignments.
+Our distance learning is delivered through a blend of methods including: online modules, study guides, activities and resources, residential schools and workshops, telephone, MS Teams and/or Skype tutorials, workplace reflection exercises, personal and academic tutor support.
+Modules are designed with study guides and a range of activities and resources such as case studies, video & podcast interviews, quizzes, and shared activities such as online discussion groups, with advice and support from the subject expert about the module and its assignments.

 Pace of Progress

-We understand that you have to try and balance your studies with already busy lives and we, therefore, aim to provide you with as much flexibility as possible whilst advising you and monitoring your progress.
-To complete your programme, you have:
+We understand that you have to balance your studies with already busy lives and we therefore aim to provide you with as much flexibility as possible, whilst at the same monitoring your progress against specified targets.
+Distance learners will follow a recommended study schedule/plan to complete your programme within:

 How you manage that time is largely up to you.
-As long as you complete the minimum credits per year, you plan your own study time, including when you submit assignments.
-Your personal tutor can help you to plan your studies, and your Programme Team’s Progress Committee will help you to track your study pace.
+As long as you complete the recommended minimum number of credits per year, and any recommended study schedule, you can plan your own study time, including when you submit assignments.
+Your personal tutor can help you to plan your studies, and your Programme Team will help you to track your pace of study.

-It sometimes happens that students do not make the progress they would wish to and if your studies are affected by particular circumstances we can normally offer you temporary withdrawal time or an extension to your course.
+Our distance learning programmes are structured to enable some flexibility within the overall time limits of the programme.
+For example, it sometimes happens that students do not make the progress they would wish to and if your studies are affected by particular circumstances, you might be able to Temporarily Withdraw from the course or apply for an extension to your course registration period.

-All our postgraduate courses have a Diploma and Certificate exit points and undergraduate courses have a Diploma exit.
+All our postgraduate courses have Diploma and Certificate exit points and undergraduate courses have a Diploma exit point.

-Students who are self-funding can pay for their course a module at a time.
-For students who are being sponsored by employers, the fees are broken up into annual invoices over three years.
+Students who are self-funding or partially sponsored can pay for their course one module at a time, and these can be purchased from our online shop when you are ready to start them.
+For students who are being 100% sponsored by employers, the fees are broken up into annual payments over three years.